LeadWoods0902/DandD_Nightmare_Plague/Game Rules/Status Effects & Battle Conditions.md

 - Disadvantage on rolls that would be significantly effected on not being able to see
 - Enemies have advantage on attack rolls

+#### Deafened
+- Automatically fail any ability checks that would require hearing
+- Disadvantage on rolls that would be significantly effected on not being able to hear
+- Enemies have advantage on attacks from out of sight

 #### Charmed
 - A charmed creature cannot attack the target or otherwise bring harm to them through intentional actions
 - The charmer has advantage on any ability check against the charmed creature
 - The charmed creature responds positively to the charmer socially (the charmed creature is not "entranced" (see below))

-#### Deafened
-- Automatically fail any ability checks that would require hearing
-- Disadvantage on rolls that would be significantly effected on not being able to hear
-- Enemies have advantage on attacks from out of sight

 #### Frightened
-- A frightened creature has disadvantage on Ability checks and Attack rolls while the source of its fear is within both line of sight and 60ft
+- A frightened creature has disadvantage on Ability checks and Attack rolls while the source of its fear is within line of sight or 120ft audible range
 - A creature cannot willingly move closer to the source of fear

-- A creature cannot willingly move within 60ft of the source of fear
+#### Incapacitated
+- An incapacitated creature cannot attack, react or move.
+- Attack rolls against the creature have advantage

 #### Stunned
-- see incapacitated
-- Speech is slurred
+- Disadvantage on speech based skills
 - automatically fail \[STR\] and \[DEX\] saving throws

 #### Prone